JeremyWurbs/transformers/README.md

 # Model Comparison

-Comparing the three models, the original transformer is actually the most complicated of the models, as it includes both encoder and decoder portions of the network, tying them together using cross-attention.
-Summarizing the major components of each:
+Comparing the three models, the original transformer is actually the most complicated, as it includes both encoder and decoder portions of the network, tying them together using cross-attention.
+Summarizing the major components of
+each:

 |           | Transformer |       GPT        |         ViT          |
 |----------:|:-----------:|:----------------:|:--------------------:|